moggieuk/Happy-Hare/README.md

 **5\.
 Final Move to Nozzle:** Filament is moved the remaining distance to the meltzone.
 This distance is defined by `toolhead_extruder_to_nozzle` (extruder homing) or `toolhead_sensor_to_nozzle` (toolhead sensor homing).
 The extruder-only or synchronized gear and extruder movement is controlled with the `toolhead_sync_load` parameter.

 > **Note** If an encoder is available (ERCF) sanity checks checking for movement will monitor the loading process and issue errors (and lock the MMU) if things aren't copacetic.
 The final check which verifies that filament has reached the nozzle has been known to fail on some toolhead designs with short final movement.
 This error can be turned into a non-fatal warning by setting `toolhead_ignore_load_error`

+> **Note** It is expected that Encoder readings will differ slightly from the actual stepper movement.
+This is due to a number of valid reasons including calibration accuracy and slippage.
+It should not be a cause for concern unless the difference is excessive (>5% of movement)

 #### Speeds:
 Filament movement speeds for all operations are detailed in the `mmu_parameters.cfg` file.
 Note that gear motor acceleration is defined on the gear_stepper motor in `mmu_hardware.cfg` and used for all user controlled moves (internal gear buzz moves have internally controlled acceleration).